phamdinhha/end-to-end-qna/README.md

 - The second api takes an existing document trunk as the input
 - The question and paragraph are then passed to BERT model to generate the answer
 ## UI
-The web ui was written based on VueJs and I'm still updating this.
+The web ui was written in VueJs and I'm still updating this.
 ## References
 ## Demo
 ![demo](/demo/demo2.png)